Sonic-Amiga/org.openhab.binding.herzborg/README.md

 # Herzborg Binding

-This binding supports smart curtain motors by Herzborg (http://www.herzborg.de/product.aspx#motor)
+This binding supports smart curtain motors by Herzborg (http://www.herzborg.com/pro_list.aspx?TypeID=1)

 ## Supported Things

-- RS485 Serial bus
+- `herzborg` A bridge thing that connects to a RS485 serial bus.
-- Curtain motor.
+- `curtain` A curtain motor thing that can be controlled via the `herzborg` bridge .

 The binding was developed and tested using DT300TV-1.2/14 type motor; others are expected to be compatible